What is a Progressive Web App?

 If you’re going to develop an app, you’re faced with a tidal wave of tough choices.

-Should you design for iOS, Android, or both?
+Should you design an iOS app, Android app, or both?
 Which one first?
 How often will you make updates?
 How will you prevent your app from becoming obsolete as technology changes?

 Today’s app development environment is full of these kinds of difficult decisions.